 BRENT D. GLASS is Director Emeritus of the Smithsonian’s National Museum of American History, the world’s largest museum devoted to telling the story of America.
-A national leader in the preservation, interpretation, and promotion of history, Glass is a public historian who pioneered influential oral history and material culture studies, an author, television presence and international speaker on cultural diplomacy and museum management.
+A national leader in the preservation, interpretation, and promotion of history, Glass is a public historian who pioneered influential oral history and material culture studies.
+He is an author, television presence, and international speaker on cultural diplomacy and museum management.

-As director of the National Museum of American History since 2002, Glass led a two-year, $87 million renovation and development of 20 new exhibitions for the 2008 reopening, including the major exhibitions on The Star-Spangled Banner; Abraham Lincoln: An Extraordinary Life and On the Water: Stories from Maritime America, and 80 public programs and 2,500 theater performances.
-Since 2008, more than 13 million people have visited, a 50% increase over previous years and the Museum’s web site has an additional 8 million visitors.
+As director of the National Museum of American History between 2002-2011, Glass led a two-year, $87 million renovation and the development of 20 new exhibitions for the 2008 reopening, including the major exhibitions The Star-Spangled Banner, Abraham Lincoln: An Extraordinary Life, and On the Water: Stories from Maritime America.
+The museum now features innovative public programs, living history performances, and new theaters for films, lectures, and concerts.
+Since 2008, more than 13 million people have visited, a 50% increase over previous years, and the Museum’s web site has an additional 8 million visitors.

 Glass is an active member of and consultant to the diplomatic, cultural, and academic communities.
 He is a member of the Flight 93 Memorial Advisory Commission and of the State Department’s U.S-Russia Bilateral Commission Working Group on Education and Culture.
 He travels frequently as a featured speaker or participant in U.S. State Department public and cultural diplomacy programs, and serves as a consultant and advisor to several cultural organizations including The Presidio in San Francisco and the DeVos Institute at The Kennedy Center in Washington.
 He is a trustee of Lafayette College in Easton, Pennsylvania and a Senior Scholar at the Woodrow Wilson Center for International Studies in Washington, D.C.